 1. Focus on fishing Texas waterways

 Focus on fishing TX waterways that have a high population of threadfin or gizzard shad.
 Since these baitfish are popular prey for blue catfish.
 A few examples of these types of waterways include Lake Texoma, Lake Fork, and the Trinity River.
-Some of the best spots to catch blue catfish in Texas are also likely to be featured in the America’s Top Places to Fish and Boat Sweepstakes, where you can vote for your favorite fishing holes.
+Some of the best spots to catch blue catfish in Texas are also likely to be featured in the America’s Top Places to Fish and Boat.
 They might end up on the new list of the Top 100 places to go fishing and boating with your family.

 2. Find a spot where there is some type